 Hospital Northeast/Northwest Healthcare since 2017.
 Dr. Moore is an adjunct professor

-of clinical medicine in the Pediatric Emergency Medicine Division in the Department
+of clinical medicine in the pediatric emergency medicine division in the Department

-of Pediatrics at SLU SOM.
+of Pediatrics at SLUSOM.
 Dr. Moore also obtained a Master of Health Administration

-from SLU School of Public Health.
+from SLU College of Public Health and Social Justice.

 Dr. Moore is married and has two daughters.
 His wife, Katrina, is an associate professor in History and African American Studies in the SLU College of Arts and Sciences.
-Dr. Moore’s family is SLU strong as his mother is an alumna of SLU School of Nursing and sister is an alumna of SLU Law School.
-In his free time, he enjoys cooking, camping, listening to music, and running marathons.
+Dr. Moore’s family is SLU strong as his mother is an alumna of SLU School of Nursing and his sister is an alumna of SLU Law School.
+In his free time, he enjoys cooking, camping, listening to music and running marathons.